sharing my love for philanthropy, cooking, and adventure

 Palisade Head: Glad for Visit #2

-Photos: Palisade Head – Views Towards Shovel Point | Climbers Preparing to Conquer Palisade Head
+Photos: Palisade Head – Views Towards Shovel Point |

-Wrapping Up: Tettegouche State Park, What a Gem!
+Wrapping Up: Tettegouche State Park, What a Gem

 Two Harbors: Campground Chaos and Sweet Treats